 One mistake that people make is giving away their assets too prematurely.
 Imagine what it would be like if you placed your home, property and other assets in the hands of someone you barely trust.
 There have been instances when people have placed all of their assets into the hands of their children too early and regretted it later on in life.

 What if you could live your life on your own terms and not someone else’s.
 Don’t allow your lifestyle to be limited.
 Protect your estate.
-Plan ahead for you and for your loved one.
+Plan ahead for you and for your loved ones.

 When you fail to plan for anything in life, you're setting yourself up for complete disappointment.
-It’s never too soon or too late to get started with long-term care for you or your loved one.
+It’s never too soon or too late to get started with long-term care for you or your loved ones.
 In the future, you will be glad that you made the decision to take control of your long-term-care needs.
 Your family will be thankful as well!

 To get started, call the Porro Law Group today for a consultation at (973) 692-0010.
 We will guide you in securing your future or your loved one’s future.
 We service individuals and families in Bergen County, Passaic County, Essex County, and Morris County.